Buying a short-term health plan in Washington, DC

 That proposed federal regulation was finalized in late 2016, and took effect in 2017, limiting short-term plans to no more than three months in duration, nationwide.
 But those rules were rolled back as of October 2018, under the terms of the Trump Administration’s new rules.

 Because DC didn’t have its own rules in place at that point, longer short-term plans were available in the District starting in early October 2018.
-The emergency legislation took effect December 10, but was not yet being enforced as of a few days later, and longer short-term plans were still being offered for purchase by several insurers.
+The emergency legislation took effect December 10, and enforcement began soon thereafter.
+As of January 2019, the only short-term plans for sale in DC are limited to three months in duration.

 Which insurers offer short-term plans in DC?

-Some of these plans were still being offered with terms of up to a year as of mid-December 2018.
+Companion Life, Everest, Everest Prime, LifeShield, and Standard Life were all offering plans in DC as of December 2018, but their plans were no longer available for purchase as of January 2019.
+Some of those plans were still being offered with terms of up to a year as of mid-December 2018.
 DC’s emergency legislation to limit short-term plans took effect immediately when it was enacted on December 10, but there’s sometimes a delay in implementation and enforcement for new insurance rules.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.